WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

 This makes our best high-end guitars list as it’s one of the most iconic guitars in the music scene.

 The guitar itself has gone through fairly minimal changes in terms of design, as Leo Fender pretty much got it right the first time.
 However, the Fender American Professional Telecaster includes a set of reliable V-Mod pickups which reduce that single-coil hum whilst maintain the key sound of the Telecaster.

 A Treble Bleed circuit has been installed which retains the tone of your guitar even when you roll the volume down and the 'Modern Deep C-Shape' neck is far more comfortable to play than vintage models.

-The three, classic-voiced single coil pickups offer an array of tones and are suited to all genres of music whilst the 5-way pickup selector allows you to blend your pickups how you wish.
+In addition to this, the three, classic-voiced single-coil pickups offer an array of tones and are suited to all genres of music whilst the 5-way pickup selector allows you to blend your pickups how you wish.

 You also have the ingenious headstock design that ensures that G string problem is solved – no more tuning that string more than others.

 Shop a full range of guitars over at PMT Online today or call into your local PMT store to try out a full selection of high-end acoustic guitars, electric guitars and more.
 Whatever your budget, we’ll have the guitar for you!